 “I’m sorry.
 I just wanted to see you once again.
 I really do feel like my weary bones can not hold on much longer.
 Is that wrong for me to ask for?”

-Grandma Mary demeanor change into a caring old women.
+Grandma Mary’s demeanor changed into a caring old woman.
 “If you have just called for me.
 I would have replied.”

 “I thought you were still mad at me.”